by Dr. Lawrence Wilson

 ADVANTAGES OF SOME QUALITY CANNED FOODS

 Canned foods can have some important advantages that help make them desirable to eat.

 1. Clean and safe, provided that the can is not dented and the can is not past its expiration date.
-In fact, I do not suggest eating canned food that is over 6 months old, regardless of its expiration date.

 2. Fast and convenient.
 For example, it is excellent for those who cannot cook for some reason such as age or disability.
 It is also ok in an emergency or if you are pressed for time, although it is definitely best to give yourself time to cook and eat properly.